Use the Recorder to create scripts to test both adaptive and responsive websites as they appear on mobile devices.

-Use the mobile node location – If this option is enabled, when the script is uploaded to the Dynatrace Portal and provisioned, it uses the location of the mobile node that runs the script.
+Use the mobile node location – If this option is enabled, when the script is uploaded to the Synthetic Classic Portal and provisioned, it uses the location of the mobile node that runs the script.

 The user agent is a header sent on each request that identifies the client browser.
 Changing this field does not change the browser that the script is played back in (that depends on the playback agent), but it does change what the server or web application sees as the client.
 By default, the playback agent uses its default setting.
 If you selected a mobile device, its user agent header is here.
 You can enter any string here.
 The Recorder provides default strings of some common browsers.
 Select Change To and select the browser to use.
 For Mobile Device scripts, make sure you select an appropriate browser for mobile websites.

 If the selected mobile device sends headers with each request, they are listed here.
 You can edit them if necessary.